Zlow420/amls/06_README.md

 - trained logistic regression and support vector machine model
 - extended with outlier removal, standardization and normalization (in this order) -> test score increased after each modification
+-> used last version with standardization, normalization and removed outliers

 ## Regression Task
+- Multi Layer Perceptron in Pytorch
+- KNN Regressor
+-> rounded predictions yield better results (mean of abs values for scoring) -> best result with original raw data